GiovanniL19/weather/README.md

 # Weather

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+Weather is a beautiful open source weather app for anyone to work on.
+It uses the [openweathermap] (http://openweathermap.org/api) API to get weather information, bootstrap.
+All this on top of the ember framework.

 ## Prerequisites